 - True: Indicates that the student answered correctly for all response fields. - False: Indicates that the student answered incorrectly.
-All response fields are marked as incorrect. - A dictionary of the form: { 'ok': True, 'msg': 'Message' } If the dictionary's value for ok is set to True, all response fields are marked correct; if it is set to False, all response fields are marked incorrect.
-The msg is displayed beneath all response fields, and it may contain XHTML markup. - · A dictionary of the form
+All response fields are marked as incorrect. - A dictionary of the form: { 'ok': True, 'msg': 'Message' } If the dictionary's value for ok is set to True, all response fields are marked correct.
+If it is set to False, all response fields are marked incorrect.
+The msg is displayed below all response fields, and it may contain XHTML markup.
+For information about providing partial credit for learners' answers, see Providing Partial Credit for Custom Python-Evaluated Input Problems. - · A dictionary of the form